patriciatran/recipes/software/R/renv/README.md

 2. Initialize version tracking

-   For an existing project, you initialize the `renv` tracking with
+   For an existing project, you initialize the `renv` tracking by typing the followin in your R console

    ```
    library(renv)